What is a Ghost? An explanation free of religion & superstition

 The Ouija Board–

-In summary, the Ouija allows people to combine their living energy for connection with the dead.
+In summary, the Ouija allows people to combine their energies for what’s believed to be communication with the dead.
 Energy is raised around the board and connection happens.

 Have I answered the question? —

-In the end, this is the unknown for a reason.
-Nobody can claim to know.
+I’m sure the answer is “no”.
+In the end it’s called the unknown for a reason.
+Nobody can know.

-But there is something I can say without a shadow of a doubt.
-Ghosts, whatever they might be, are real.
+But what I can say without a shadow of a doubt… ghosts, whatever they may be, are real